 - Can be taken in 2nd or 3rd UG year or during a Masters course

-- Open to students from any degree programme in the University
+- Open to students from any degree programme on the University of Exeter Streatham campus

 - Placements are outside of university teaching time and can be arranged almost anywhere in the country